 The Raven wooden roller coaster flies wildly through the thickly wooded hillside of Holiday World’s Halloween section.
 Although it’s not the tallest or longest coaster at Holiday World, it is a fan favorite for its low swoop over Lake Rudolph, surprise fifth drop and extreme finish.
-The Raven features a 120-foot tunnel, drops of 85 and 61 feet, sharp turn over Lake Rudolph and a double-banked “s” curve at the bottom of fifth hill.
+Additionally, the coaster features a 120-foot tunnel, drops of 85 and 61 feet, sharp turn over Lake Rudolph and a double-banked “s” curve at the bottom of fifth hill.
 Just like a good book, The Raven leaves riders wanting more … evermore!
 Fly over to our HoliBlog to check out these stories, videos and photos about The Raven.

 Tips For Your Visit